-Matt Hall - The risk taker
+Matt Hall - The three stages of airmanship

 I was recently told of a story of a pilot in Canada, killed when doing a cross country in bad weather.
 People referred to him as a ‘self-proclaimed expert, risk taker, it was going to happen one day’ type person.

 Unfortunately, that day his responsibility extended beyond himself and three others were with him.

 It reminded me of a topic I’ve discussed a few times with QBE - the tragedy of people dying in situations that seemed so obviously risky in the eyes of others.
 It was this conversation that started my thought process about ‘airmanship’ and what it would be about.

 I believe that there are three stages of airmanship that we should all proceed through during our ‘career’.
 The duration you spend in each phase is different per person, and some people never make it to the third stage.
 But it should be the goal of every pilot to make it to the third stage as soon as possible.

 This is when you are learning, be it as a student pilot, or learning a new skill set or type rating etc. This phase is characterised by fear of making a mistake or getting yourself into a situation that you are not confident of getting yourself out of.
 You make overly safe decisions about cancelling flying or avoiding weather due to lack of experience.

 You hand over to the instructor when you feel you may not be able to handle the crosswind.
 You work and study hard to make sure you are prepared for the flight ahead, so you reduce the likelihood of being caught out by surprise.
 In a nutshell, you work hard on reducing your risks.